Skip to Main Content

 Itinerary

-Mon, Oct 30 to Fri, Nov 10 - 2023
+Mon, Oct 21 to Fri, Nov 1 - 2024

 Show Itinerary:

 Your vacation is about to begin!
-Spend your first night aloft and arrive ready for an unforgettable trip.
+Arrive ready for an unforgettable trip.

 Flying to New Zealand requires crossing the International Date Line, so this day is “lost.”

-Start off your first day in Christchurch right by having a VBT representative greet you at the airport.
+Start off your first day in Christchurch by having a VBT representative greet you at the airport.
 A complimentary car service will whisk you to your centrally located hotel.
 From here, you are perfectly positioned to explore this charming city at your leisure.

 You have the afternoon free to explore “The Garden City.”
 Early this evening, you will join your fellow travelers for a welcome reception, then dine with the group and toast your upcoming journey in wonderful New Zealand.